heaths/gh-template/README.md

 You'll be prompted for any parameters not specified on the command line or already defined by the `apply` command.

+Directories and files are processed alphabetically, so you only need to provide a default value and optional prompt for the first instance a parameter occurs alphabetically in the repository.

+Because the _.github/workflows_ directory may contain workflows with `${{ }}` expressions, it is excluded automatically unless `--delims` is specified and not `{{` or `}}`.
+If you need to format workflows as a template, consider using alternate delimiters throughout your template repository e.g, `<%` and `%>`.

 ### Built-in parameters